 Fastest VPN for gaming (NO lag)

-If you are looking for the best VPN for gaming, then speed is a big consideration.
+If you are looking for the best gaming VPN, then speed is a big consideration.
 NordVPN fully supports the WireGuard VPN protocol, which delivers the fastest speeds along with cutting-edge security.
-In our tests, we were able to hit speeds of 445 Mbps using a nearby NordVPN server and the WireGuard (NordLynx) protocol.
+In our tests, we hit speeds of 445 Mbps using the WireGuard (NordLynx) protocol and a nearby VPN server.

-And like our other top-recommended VPNs for gaming, NordVPN gives you 24/7 live chat support and a 30 day money-back guarantee.
+And like our other top-recommended VPNs for gaming, NordVPN gives you 24/7 live chat support and a 30-day money-back guarantee.

 + Pros